DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 - `request_definition` (Block List, Max: 1) The request for the api step. (see [below for nested schema](#nestedblock--api_step--request_definition))
 - `request_file` (Block List) Files to be used as part of the request in the test. (see [below for nested schema](#nestedblock--api_step--request_file))
 - `request_headers` (Map of String) Header name and value map.
+- `request_metadata` (Map of String) Metadata to include when performing the gRPC request.
 - `request_proxy` (Block List, Max: 1) The proxy to perform the test. (see [below for nested schema](#nestedblock--api_step--request_proxy))
 - `request_query` (Map of String) Query arguments name and value map.
 - `retry` (Block List, Max: 1) (see [below for nested schema](#nestedblock--api_step--retry))